openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 In the Plot Generation section, you can specify the type and number of sample plots.

 1. **Spatial Distribution** defines the distribution of the sample points.
-In CEO, you can specify either a random or a gridded (spatial systematic) sampling approach.
+In CEO, you can specify either a random or a gridded sampling approach.

    - Random sampling has the advantage of being extremely simple and producing unbiased parameters that are straightforward to calculate.
 However, geographic balance is not certain with smaller sample sizes, and rare classes may not be adequately sampled unless the sample size is large.
    - Systematic sampling has the advantage of providing excellent geographic balance.
 However, it is not possible to calculate a truly unbiased estimate of the variance of population metrics when using systematic sampling.
 Additionally, if patterns in your landscape match up with the spacing of your systematic gridded points, you will produce a very biased estimate.